Piedmont Park: Cotton States and International Exposition (1895)

+Booker T. Washington delivered his famous Atlanta Exposition Speech at the Expo, which is "widely regarded as one of the most significant speeches in American history."
+In his speech, Washington pushed for progress but not integration, a point that angered many other black leaders such as W. E. B. Du Bois.
 Attractions included Buffalo Bill's Wild West Show, the Liberty Bell, and the first public demonstration of C. Francis Jenkins and Thomas Armat's motion picture projection device which they called the Phantoscope.
 John Philip Sousa's "King Cotton" march was created for the expo and was performed at the ceremony, and was conducted by the composer himself.
 After the Exposition, the park continued to be extremely popular and was a magnet for growth in the area.
 State fairs and holiday celebrations were held at the park.
 Street car lines to the park increased.
 It was a generally prosperous time.